This Unassuming Texan Cocktail Is the Drink of the Summer

 The cocktail is even appearing in cans, sold on retail shelves from the likes of Texas companies like Ranch Rider Spirits, Lone River, and RancH2O.
 Las Vegas is in the game, too, with Texas Ranch Water, which now distributes to 14 states after touring Texas to perfect its recipe.

 “As consumers started shifting away from sugary, high-calorie cocktails, word of Ranch Water's simple and straightforward ingredients got out, and it fits the bill as far as what consumers are demanding now,” says Amelia Lettieri, the co-founder and CEO of RancH2O.

-“Like any good tall tale, there are multiple origin stories for the Ranch Water,” says Nico Martini, author of Texas Cocktails and the forthcoming Texas Whiskey.
+“Like any good tall tale, there are multiple origin stories for the Ranch Water,” says Nico Martini, author of Texas Cocktails and Texas Whiskey.
 To his knowledge, there’s not incontrovertible evidence of where it comes from.
 And considering the drink’s common ingredients, he surmises that it was served in Texas or Mexico long before anyone named it.

 Ask around about the drink’s beginnings, and you’ll get multiple answers, though most say it was first brought to life in either Austin or West Texas; believers of the latter peg it to Marathon or Marfa.
-And, while everyone agrees that it features tequila, fresh lime juice, and Topo Chico mineral water, two of the oldest—and most likely creators of the drink—include orange liqueur in their recipes.
+And, while everyone agrees that it features tequila, fresh lime juice, and Topo Chico mineral water, two of the oldest recipes—and most likely creators of the drink—include orange liqueur in their recipes.

 If you follow the Ranch Water’s chain of custody, one name keeps popping up: Kevin Williamson, owner of Ranch 616 restaurant in Austin.